nanvel/blog/2015/12/swift-notes.md

 1
 ```

-It is possible to use string or floating-point numbers as the raw type of an anumeration:
+It is possible to use string or floating-point numbers as the raw type of an enumeration:
 ```bash
   1> enum Numbers: String {
   2.   case One = "one", Two = "two"